daviximenes/TestesC3C/README.md

-# Callout Test
+# C3C - Tests
-REPO for Callout Service/Contract test classes for Salesforce development
+REPO for test classes used in Salesforce development.